(Extract from the Iron Forest of the Seaclown)

 They had hardly been asleep for an hour when Young Pinion, who had curled up on the soft sand inside a large chain link, suddenly woke with a start, terrified by the cold yellow eye dancing above his face.

-He leaped from the chain as if he’d just been stung by a wasp screaming ‘No!
+He leapt from the chain as if he’d just been stung by a wasp screaming ‘No!
 No!
 No!’ while violently shaking Sprocket’s arm who spluttered and shouted, ‘Whatever is the matter Pinion, have you gone quite mad or something?’

 ‘The octopus.
 It’s the octopus,’ Pinion gabbled, ‘it was staring at me.’